JustinSDK/dotSCAD/docs/lib-bend.md

 ## Examples

 The containing cube of the target object should be laid down on the x-y plane.
-For examples.
+For example.

     include <bend.scad>;